Home - Bookapy Book Preview

 “If we’d fought the war our way from the beginning, we’d be storming the gates of Drach, their capital, right now,” Darras chuckled darkly.

-“Aye, I believe you to be right, Colonel,” Gemerris nodded with a grim smile.
+“Aye, I believe you to be right, Colonel,” Gemerris nodded grimly.
 “Now, give me the time Ostar desperately needs.”

-It was an hour later that Darras called his ‘old guard’ to a meeting in the mess tent and explained what he intended to do.
+An hour later, Darras called his ‘old guard’ to a meeting in the mess tent and explained what he intended to do.

 “Volunteers only.
 I won’t kid you, this one we won’t be coming back from as there will be nowhere to go.”

 “Been with you from the beginning, Captain.
 Not leaving your side now,” Drusas spoke up.
 “Got five sons with my Marita.
-They’re all with the General and likely to be safe if we give them the time they need.”
+They’re all with the General and likely to be safe if we give them the necessary time.”

 “I procured a batch of morphia,” Darras stated.
 “Your last order before the end will be to send them off gently.”